Menu

 Understanding the World

-During dedicated talk time, we continue to discuss the seasons with a focus on winter and continue to understand the effect of the seasons on the natural world around us.
-Through our book-based curriculum we will compare and contrast characters from stories, including figures from the past.
-Together we continue to fill in a weekly timeline and learn to understand the past by discussing events that happened last week or last half term.
-We will also draw information from a simple map from our local environment and story settings.
-Through the use of the text Handa’s Surprise, the children will learn about the similarities and differences between life in this country and life in other countries, in particular Africa.
-The children will also continue to learn about how different people may have different beliefs to us and look at how they celebrate special times.
+During dedicated talk time, we continue to discuss the seasons with a focus on spring and continue to understand the effect of the seasons on the natural world around us.
+We will also talk about the lives of people around us and their roles in society.
+Through our book-based curriculum we continue to compare and contrast characters and environments from stories so that the children recognise environments that are different to the ones in which they live.
+We continue to look at life in Africa with a particular focus on the plants/foods that are grown there and how they are different/similar to plants grown in England.
+We continue to fill in a weekly timeline and learn to understand the past by discussing events that happened last week or last half term.
+We will also continue to learn about how different people may have different beliefs to us and look at how they celebrate special times.

 Expressive Arts and Design